appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 #### From parent app to Appsmith

 :::info
-This feature available only in Appsmith's [business edition](https://www.appsmith.com/pricing).
+This feature is available only in Appsmith's [business edition](https://www.appsmith.com/pricing).
 :::

 When you embed an Appsmith app as an iframe on a website, the event listeners allow you to listen to the message from that parent website.
 You can use this method to make Appsmith react to events from the parent website.